 When it comes to technology, nonprofits have to be mindful of their budget and expenses.
 With a limited amount of money to work with, it’s important to make sure that you’re getting the most bang for your buck.

-But, do NOT have a poverty mindset.
+But, do NOT have a scarcity mindset.
 I used to fall into the trap of being overly frugal when it came to the most important tools and learned an important lesson, the hard way.

 There are a few things that will help when it comes to budgeting for technology.